What Is G-Sync And Is It Worth It?

 Example of screen tearing

-Screen tearing originated somewhere in the late 2000s and reached a critical point in the early 2010s when people began scrambling to find the best possible solution.
+Screen tearing originated somewhere in the late 2000s and reached a crucial point in the early 2010s when people began scrambling to find the best possible solution.

-Screen tearing wasn’t an issue earlier because graphics cards and display devices were flawlessly optimized and coordinated for the most consistent performance possible.
+Screen tearing wasn’t an issue earlier because graphics cards and display devices were perfectly coordinated and aligned for the most consistent performance possible.

-However, as video game graphics steadily became more realistic, GPU manufacturers needed to develop their cards as the best tool to render those more detailed and intricate images.
+However, as video game graphics steadily became more lifelike, GPU manufacturers needed to develop their cards as the best tool to render those more complex and intricate images.

-The intense hardware requirements even became a meme in the gaming community.
+The challenging hardware requirements even became a meme in the gaming community.
 This illustrates that graphics card developers had a strong incentive to make their GPUs more and more sophisticated.

 Monitors with a 60Hz refresh rate, which had long been the norm, were left in the dust as new graphics cards could produce more than 100 frames per second.
 The unfortunate side effect of this was that monitors were unable to actually display those extra frames, which resulted in issues including stuttering and screen tearing.